Housing

 Commute Times for Workers in 2018.
 MTC Vital Signs Project.

-The juxtaposition of resident versus worker commuter times shows how dwindling housing supply impacts other communities in the Bay: workers going to job centers face increased commute times as lack of housing pushes them further away from their place of employment.
+The juxtaposition of resident versus worker commuter times shows how dwindling housing supply impacts other communities in the Bay: workers going to job centers face increased commute times as a lack of housing pushes them to live further away from their place of employment.

 Housing & the environment

-Housing affects environmental issues - especially climate change - in significant ways as well.
-At a high-level, housing choices impact:
+Housing policies affect environmental issues—especially climate change—in significant ways as well.
+At a high-level, housing policy choices impact:

 • greenhouse gas emissions resulting from transportation, energy usage, and home-appliances